Rongotai (electorate)

 Rongotai is a New Zealand electorate, returning a single member to the New Zealand House of Representatives.
 The current MP for Rongotai is Julie Anne Genter of the Green Party.
 She has held this position since the 2023 general election.

+The electorate will be abolished ahead of the 2026 general election.

 Population centres

 The Rongotai electorate is centred on the southern and eastern suburbs of Wellington City.
 It stretches from Miramar in the east to take in the suburbs of Rongotai, Kilbirnie, Lyall Bay and Hataitai and runs from the south coast at Island Bay up through the southern section of the Brooklyn Hill to an east–west border next to Wellington Hospital in Newtown.
 Because Wellington Airport is within Rongotai's boundaries, the constituency also contains the Chatham Islands.
 It is named after the suburb of Rongotai which is roughly in its centre.
 Other suburbs include Berhampore, Ōwhiro Bay, Seatoun, and Roseneath.

 A revision after 1996 pulled the boundary southwards, moving the suburbs around the Basin Reserve and the Massey University campus into the electorate.
 In the 2002 redistribution, the area covered by the Rongotai electorate did not change.
 Changes to boundaries were done in the 2007 redistribution, but no further changes were done in the 2013/14 or 2019/20 redistributions.
-In the 2025 boundary review, the electorate would be disestablished as population shifts in Wellington would expand the electorate westwards to include the suburbs of Brooklyn and Mount Cook.
-The electorate was retained in the initial proposal, but was renamed to after public consultation.